The Comedy of Errors (Mobile Unit)

 Advertising

 Public spaces come alive with free outdoor theater in New York City in the summer, and especially with the plays of William Shakespeare.
-The top destination, of course, is the Delacorte Theater in Central Park, where the Public Theater’s Shakespeare in the Park presents excellent productions that among New York's best things to do in the summer.
-But you can also enjoy plays by Shakespeare and other classical masters elsewhere in the city: in Harlem, Brooklyn, at Riverside Park, even in a Lower East Side parking lot.
+The top destination, of course, is usually the Delacorte Theater in Central Park, where the Public Theater’s Shakespeare in the Park presents excellent productions that among New York's best things to do in the summer.
+That series is on hold this year for long-needed Delacorte renovations, but luckily you can still enjoy plays by Shakespeare and other classical masters elsewhere in the city: in Harlem and Brooklyn, at Battery and Riverside Parks, even in a Lower East Side parking lot.
 You might be surprised by the magic that can come from wonderful words, inventive actors and a mild summer breeze.

 RECOMMENDED: Full guide to things to do outside in NYC